rcd-env/Playo/README.md

    - When the timer reaches zero
    - Your reward is calculated based on final score

+### Playing Simono

+1. **Watch and Remember**

+   - Watch the color sequence displayed
+   - A new color is added each round
+   - Playback speed varies by difficulty

+2. **Repeat the Sequence**

+   - Click the colored buttons in the correct order
+   - Complete the sequence before time runs out
+   - Each successful round increases your score

+3. **Track Stats**

+   - **Round**: Current round number
+   - **Time**: Countdown timer for your input
+   - **Potential Reward**: Current earnings estimate
+   - **Break-Even**: Rounds needed to profit

+4. **Game Ends**
+   - When you click the wrong color
+   - When the input timer reaches zero
+   - Your reward is calculated based on completed rounds

 ### Claiming Your Reward

 After any game ends, your reward is automatically calculated based on your performance: